 However, if you've developed a medical condition that could affect your driving, or have a medical condition that has worsened since presenting your last certificate, you'll need to provide a new medical certificate regardless.

-Ask your doctor to complete a Transport Agency medical certificate for you.
+Ask your health practitioner to complete a Transport Agency medical certificate for you.
 The certificate will either state that you're safe to drive, or set out the conditions under which you can drive safely.

-Your doctor will have copies of the form.
+Your health practitioner will have copies of the form.
 The Transport Agency have issued guidelines so it's clear which medical conditions are and are not acceptable.

 You're responsible for the cost of getting your certificate.
-The cost varies from doctor to doctor.
+The cost varies between medical centres.

-Where a doctor has concerns over whether you're medically fit to drive the classes or endorsements you're applying for, they commonly seek a second opinion.
+Where a health practitioner has concerns over whether you're medically fit to drive the classes or endorsements you're applying for, they commonly seek a second opinion.
 They may refer you to an occupational therapist for a driving assessment.

 This assessment involves an approximately two-hour off-road assessment, which may be followed by a 50–60-minute on-road assessment.

-The therapist then sends a report back to your doctor.
-When issuing your medical certificate, your doctor will take the therapist's report into consideration – for example they may recommend you only drive vehicles with an automatic transmission.
+The therapist then sends a report back to your health practitioner.
+When issuing your medical certificate, your practitioner will take the therapist's report into consideration – for example they may recommend you only drive vehicles with an automatic transmission.